Leading School Transformation

 Dr Michael Anderson

-Dr Michael Anderson is Professor of Education at the University of Sydney, Australia.
+Professor Michael Anderson is an internationally recognised educational leader.
 He has taught, researched and published in education and transformation for over 20 years including 13 books and 55 book chapters and journal articles.
-Michael is co-founder and academic leader of 4C Transformative Learning and presents internationally to schools and other groups on transformation, creativity and learning.
 His international research and practice focus on how the 4Cs can be integrated using coherent frameworks to make learning meet the needs of 21st Century learners.

 Dr Miranda Jefferson

-Dr Miranda Jefferson is co-founder and innovative practice leader of 4C Transformative Learning and has been involved in leading innovation in schools for over 20 years.
-She leads programs, initiatives and research in curriculum reform, educational change and school transformation in several schools.
-Miranda has taught curriculum learning and teacher professional practice in the Education Faculty at the University of Sydney, and has been on the Arts Curriculum advisory board for ACARA.
+Dr Miranda Jefferson has been involved in leading innovation in schools for over 20 years.
+She leads programs, initiatives and research in curriculum reform, educational change and school transformation.
+Miranda has taught drama and media arts learning and teacher professional practice in the Education Faculty at the University of Sydney.
+She has also been on advisory boards for ACARA and NESA.

 PROGRAM DATES & COSTS

-Completing Leading School Transformation program will contribute 24 hours of NESA Registered PD addressing 3.3.4, 6.3.4, and 6.4.4. from the Australian Professional Standards for Teachers towards maintaining Proficient, Highly Accomplished or Lead Level Accreditation in NSW.
+Completing Leading School Transformation program will contribute 18 hours of NESA Registered PD addressing 6.3.4 from the Australian Professional Standards for Teachers towards maintaining Proficient, Highly Accomplished or Lead Level Accreditation in NSW.